Seriously, though–you’ve gotta forget about “being realistic” with your life, your plans, your vision, your dreams.

 - Making six figures with a beautiful business;

-- Completing an Ironman triathlon;
+- Completing a half-Ironman triathlon;

 - Having sacred orgasms;

 - Widespread social change that results in eradication of hunger and poverty;